mattskrobola/Cache_Simulator/README.md

+### Cache_Simulator
- How to get started?
+## How to get started?
 Run the makefile in the same directory a c-sim.c

 After you can run ./c-sim with the following arguments.

 c-sim takes in 6 arguments (cache size) (associativity) (block size) (replacement_policy) (write_policy) (trace file)

 **(cache size)**
 This is the total size of the cache.
 This should be a power of 2.

 Also it should always be true that cachesize = number of sets * setsize * blocksize.

 **(associativity)**
 This can be one of three

-direct - simulate a direct mapped cache. assoc - simulate a fully associative cache. assoc:n - simulate an n − way associative cache. n should be a power of 2.
+direct - simulate a direct mapped cache.

+assoc - simulate a fully associative cache.

+assoc:n - simulate an n − way associative cache. n should be a power of 2.

 **(blocksize)**
 This is a power of 2 int that specifies the size of the cache block.

 **(replacement_policy)**

 There are two choices for replacement policy

 LRU - Least recently used

 FIFO - first in first out

 **(write policy)**